benyboy84/TerraformCloud_Foundation/modules/tfe_agent/README.md

 - Set the `token` argument in the provider configuration.
 You can set the token argument in the provider configuration.
 Use an input variable for the token.
-- Set the `TFE_TOKEN` environment variable: The provider can read the TFE_TOKEN environment variable and the token stored there to authenticate.
+- Set the `TFE_TOKEN` environment variable.
+The provider can read the TFE_TOKEN environment variable and the token stored there to authenticate.

 ## Features